FelixRaffl/Squat-Analysis/Project/Project_Structure.md

-Create a sound every time a valid squat was done & include a check Box for the feature in your visualization (6%) Integration of a knee angle graph in the visualisation (always visualize the last X seconds) (11%) Integration of handle tracking incl. visualization of squat hight (6%) Integration of a handle position graph in the visualisation (always visualize the last Y seconds) (11%)
+Create a sound every time a valid squat was done & include a check Box for the feature in your visualization (6%) Integration of a knee angle graph in the visualisation (always visualize the last X seconds) (11%) Integration of handle tracking incl. visualization of squat hight (6%) Integration of handle tracking incl. visualization of squat hight (6%) Integration of a handle position graph in the visualisation (always visualize the last Y seconds) (11%)